 adulticide after getting an influx of funds from the Governor.
 The

-WNV really is by indicating the small numbers that become infected and
+WNv really is by indicating the small numbers that become infected

 needs to stop sensationalizing each new case or death.

 This risk has been sensationalized in the media for several years.
-For perspective, consider that 28 people died of West Nile Virus in California in 2004, 18 died in 2005, and 2 have died so far in 2006 (10/01/06).
-Compare this to the over 8000 people who die of the flu in California each year -- this year a Californian is 4000 times more likely to die of the flu.
+For perspective, consider that 28 people died with West Nile virus in their system (something else may have killed a given individual) in California in 2004, 18 died in 2005, 7 died in 2006, 21 died in 2007, 15 died in 2008, and 4 died in 2009.
+Compare this to the over 7000 people who die of the flu in California each year -- a Californian is roughly 4000 times more likely to die of the flu.
 If the money that has been allocated to the spraying were instead spent on outreach to the public and vaccination for the flu, many more lives would be saved.
-Other localities are now treating WNV as any other seasonal disease.
+Other localities are now treating WNv as any other seasonal disease.

 when to adulticide